jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 ### Negligence from Fear Also Deserves Blame

-23 Negligence from fear consists merely in timidity and the lack of circumspection.
+{{< s v="23" >}} Negligence from fear consists merely in timidity and the lack of circumspection.
 The lack of this painful attention, when no bad consequences follow from it, is not as blamable.
 But it is blamable if it produces bad consequences.

 That timid circumspection, which is afraid of everything, is never regarded as a virtue but as a quality which incapacitates us for action and business.

 Yet if a person damages another from a lack of this excessive care, he is often obliged to compensate it by the law.
 According to the Aquilian law, if a man is not able to manage his horse which becomes accidentally frightened and rides down his neighbour's slave, he must compensate the damage.

-We=
+We:
 - think that he should not to have ridden such a horse, and
 - regard his attempt as an unpardonable levity.

-Without this accident we would=
+Without this accident we would:
 - not have made such a reflection
 - regard his refusal to control his horse as the effect of=
   - fearful weakness, and